 “As parents, it’s our job to teach our children problem-solving and coping skills,” says pediatrician Dr. Whitney Casares, a maternal and child health expert and author of the forthcoming “Doing It All.”
 “That includes setting healthy boundaries and helping them understand that, in the real world, there are consequences for their actions.”
 At the same time, Casares says kids need to learn there’s room for mistakes in the real world, too.

-The world is full of natural consequences, and experiencing those can help teach kids responsibility.
+The world is full of natural consequences, and the truth is, experiencing them is great for teaching kids responsibility.
 Sometimes you forget your library book and can’t get a new one.
 Sometimes you have to eat the school lunch even if you’d prefer the one you packed and forgot at home.
 But, sometimes, mom or dad can be there to help, and that’s OK too.
 So, how do you find the line between helping too much and leaving kids to fend for themselves?
 Here’s what other parents and parenting experts have to say.

 Most parents worry about when to help their kids